 - low focus on study/work skills training – academic institutions should offer more training in basic study and work skills

 - lack of efficacy-building opportunities – doctoral studies often do not build self-efficacy (i.e. one’s belief in one’s ability to succeed)

-- ineffective group work – collaboration skills an interdependence on others might help alleviate procrastination
+- ineffective group work – collaboration skills and interdependence on others might help alleviate procrastination

-- influence of peers – lack social norms and social support increase the risk of procrastination
+- influence of peers – lack of social norms and social support increase the risk of procrastination

 Procrastination is often not the only trait you have that hinders your work.
 Studies have shown that procrastination is often accompanied by lack of persistence, poor impulse control, lack of work discipline, lack of time management, and the inability to work methodically (Schouwenburg, 2004).